-Samba enables UCS to allow Microsoft Windows to join a UCS domain.
-This section describes the join procedure on the example of Windows 11.
+The procedure for joining a Windows system to a UCS domain made available via Samba is now described as an example for Windows 11, Windows 10 and Windows 2012 / 2016 / 2019 / 2022.
 The process is similar for other Windows versions.
 In addition to the client versions, Windows server systems can also join the domain.
-Windows servers join the domain as member servers.
-UCS doesn't support the join of a Windows system as a domain controller.
-For more information about Windows in a UCS domain, refer to Services for Windows (page 171).
+Windows servers join the domain as member servers; joining a Windows systems as a domain controller is not supported.
+For more information about Windows in a UCS domain, refer to Services for Windows (page 163).